-When someone seeks counselling therapy for their stress, anxiety or depression, they often have some kind of physical condition as well.
-Either they have autoimmune conditions, gut issues, allergies or some kind of inflammatory conditions.
+When someone seeks counseling therapy for their stress, anxiety, or depression, they often have some kind of physical condition as well.
+Either they have autoimmune conditions, gut issues, allergies, or some kind of inflammatory condition.

 There is strong evidence that there is a link between gut and brain.
-Let’s take an example of alcohol.
-When we fill our gut with alcohol then it's the brain which is most affected.
+Let’s take the example of alcohol.
+When we fill our gut with alcohol then it’s the brain that is most affected.

-Similarly, if we have particular types of microbes in your gut that produce alcoholic toxic substances to your brain that cause anxiety, depression and panic attacks.
-These are neurotoxins which can make anyone mentally ill.
+Similarly, if we have particular types of microbes in our gut that produce alcoholic toxic substances to our brain that cause anxiety, depression, and panic attacks.
+These are neurotoxins that can make anyone mentally ill.

-One group of these microbes are yeasts, including Candida species and they have great relation with sugar and carbohydrates.
+One group of these microbes are yeasts, including Candida species and they have a great relationship with sugar and carbohydrates.

 These alcohol substances are very damaging for our brain and gut and this is the cause of autoimmune diseases because the immune system makes antibodies against these altered proteins and then it may also attack normal proteins in the brain like Myelin.

 It damages myelin in our brain which is a cause of multiple sclerosis, autism, and dyspraxia.